 Efficiency goes hand in hand with connectivity

-The projected expansion of maritime cargo volumes and the growing role of developing countries in seaborne activities will test the capacity of existing infrastructure.
+The projected expansion of maritime cargo volumes and the growing role of developing countries in seaborne activities will test the capacity of existing infrastructure and services.
 To support increased cargo flows, countries must continue to develop new infrastructure and optimize the use of existing networks.
 To remain competitive and avoid the risk of marginalization, ports and terminals must find effective ways to embrace sustainability and resilience.

 Enhancing port infrastructure and service quality is crucial for reducing transport costs, and this in turn can increase connectivity, facilitate trade and boost trade flows.
 Figure 3 shows country scores for efficiency of seaport services and linear shipping connectivity in 2018.
 The two variables are positively correlated, with some of the more connected countries also registering high port efficiency, namely Singapore, the Netherlands, Hong Kong, Special Administrative Region, the United States and the Republic of Korea.
 Some exceptions include countries with very efficient ports but that, being located away from the main maritime trading routes, are relatively weakly connected, such as Finland, Estonia, Iceland, Norway and New Zealand.
 China’s maritime transport sector is a special case: it is by far the most well-connected country, but its port efficiency is close to the world average.
+With an average efficiency of 3.0 and an average connectivity reaching only 11.0,lie at the bottom of the table in both measures.
+With average scores of 3.8 and 18.5 on efficiency and connectivity, respectively, perform relatively better, but still significantly below the world average (4.3 and 39.8 for each measure, respectively).
 Thus, not all countries are equal from the perspective of efficiency and connectivity in maritime transport infrastructure.

 Logistical bottlenecks and insufficient investment are some of the key challenges in maritime transport infrastructure.
 They raise costs, extend delays, reduce access, constrain connectivity and undermine effective participation in regional global supply chains and transport networks.
 Beyond ports, road and rail networks are necessary for the door-to-door transport of goods.
 These additional services can render transportation costly, especially for (UNCTAD, 2015)..
 According to UNCTAD estimates for the period from 2005 to 2014, total freight costs (including all modes of transport) in Africa reached 11.4 per cent of the value of imports.
 These costs amounted to 9.6, 9.0 and 8.0 per cent of the import value in developing economies in Oceania, Asia and the Americas, respectively.
 The equivalent rate for developed economies was only 6.8 per cent